-- Suspicions or nagging doubts about a member of staff - Complaints - Disclosures made by child, parent/carer or another adult within or outside of school/college

-- Inappropriate conduct outside of work - Those raised during recruitment and vetting processes
+- Suspicions or nagging doubts about a member of staff - Complaints - Disclosures made by child, parent/carer or another adult within or outside of school - Inappropriate conduct outside of work - Those raised during recruitment and vetting processes

-Our open and transparent culture enables us to identify concerning, problematic or inappropriate behavior early thus minimizing the risk of abuse.
+Our open and transparent culture enables us to identify concerning, problematic or inappropriate behaviour early thus minimising the risk of abuse.

 A low level concern is not insignificant - it does not meet the harm threshold.
-Low level concerns are reported to the executive headteacher and may also be self-referred.
-(KCSIE provides further clarity on prpcesses 423-440)
+Low level concerns are reported to the Executive Headteacher and may also be self-referred.
+(KCSIE provides further clarity on processes 430-436)